With 150 square feet of floor space, this tent is incredibly roomy. It's easy to set up and features a rain fly that covers the entire roof.

 Keeping our finger on the pulse of the current market and its trends, we’re continuously studying various product lines, gathering owner feedback, and testing items in our BestReviews labs.

-If you’re ready to push the buy button on a family tent, please examine the above matrix where we feature our top five picks.
+If you’re ready to push the buy button on a family tent, please examine the above product list where we feature our top five picks.

 For added information on family tents, we invite you to read on and learn more in our shopping guide.